hashicorp/katakoda/consul-secure-tls-vault/step4.md

 {{ end }}
 ```

-The template will reach to the `pki_int/issue/consul-dc1` endpoint that Vault exposes to generate new certificates.
+The template will use the `pki_int/issue/consul-dc1` endpoint that Vault exposes to generate new certificates.
 It also mentions the common name and alternate names for the certificate.

 Note that the TTL is now set to 2m meaning the certificates will be rotated every two minutes.